- Search The Registry

 John R. Cooper

 *John R. Cooper was born on this date in 1930.
 He was a Black chemist, community leader, and inventor.
-Born in Cincinnati, Ohio, Cooper was educated in Wyoming, Ohio Public Schools.
+Born in Cincinnati, Ohio, Cooper was educated in Wyoming, Ohio, Public Schools.

-He graduated from high school in 1948, a National Merit Scholar, president of his senior class, Band clarinetist, and member of the “Wyoming Cowboys” football team.
+He graduated from high school in 1948, was a National Merit Scholar, president of his senior class, Band clarinetist, and member of the “Wyoming Cowboys” football team.
 He married his wife Lula in 1954 after he earned a Bachelor of Science from Yale University in 1952. and a Ph.D. in Organic Chemistry from the University of Cincinnati (1956).

-In 1992, he moved to Prescott and as a volunteer, chaired the Boards of SCORE (Service Corps of Retired Executives), the ADULT CENTER, and the PUBLIC ACCESS CHANNEL.
+In 1992, he moved to Prescott and, as a volunteer, chaired the Boards of SCORE (Service Corps of Retired Executives), the ADULT CENTER, and the PUBLIC ACCESS CHANNEL.
 He helped raise funding for the NATURE CENTER and the Adult Center.
 As City Councilman and Mayor Pro Tempore, he worked with Prescott’s Fire Department, helped solve Citizens’ concerns, especially the Sandretto Hills drainage problem, represented Prescott at the “Sister Cities” activities in Caborca, Mexico, and served as a member of NACOG (Northern Arizona Council of Governments) Board.
-When he ran for Mayor Dick’s slogan was “He Puts People First”.
+When he ran for Mayor, Dick’s slogan was “He Puts People First.”
 John R. Cooper died on August 4, 2016.